groupby/elements-logic/README.md

 core.register([saytPlugin, saytDriverPlugin, domEventsPlugin, searchPlugin, searchDriverPlugin]);
 ```

-If you are additionally using `sfx-view`, or require the search data to be transformed to be ready for your own views, you should define a productTransformer function that accepts a `Record` (ie. a product as it is returned from a search), returns a `Product` (ie. a product in the format needed for `sfx-view` or your own views) and pass it to the `saytDriverPlugin` and `searchDriverPlugin`:
+If you are additionally using `sfx-view`, or require the search data to be transformed to be ready for your own views, you should define a `productTransformer` function that accepts a `Record` (a product as it is returned from a search), returns a `Product` (a product in the format needed for `sfx-view` or your own views) and pass it to the `saytDriverPlugin` and `searchDriverPlugin`:

 ```js
 function productTransformer(record) {